Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

       -  Implements CRUD (Create, Read, Update, Delete) operations to manage data.

-      -  Uses structured text files for persistence:
+      -  Uses structured text files for persistence.

-            -  clienti.txt — Holds client data.

-            -  filme.txt — Stores movie records.

-            -  inchirieri.txt — Logs all rental transactions.

 -  ⚙️ **Service Layer**: Implements the business logic of the system: